wa-img

 A halal certificate has been issued by a certification body accredited by the Saudi Halal Centre (SHC) or the GCC Accreditation Centre (GAC).
 A simple and easy way to visit the official SFDA or SHC website to access the list of certifiers that have been approved by Certification bodies.

-What is the Minimum Halal Certification Cost in Riyadh?
+What is the minimum Halal certification cost in Saudi Arabia?

 The cost of Halal certification in Saudi Arabia depends on several factors, including the type of business, the number of products, and the chosen certification bodies.
 There is no clear universal value, but understanding the most important components involved in it will help you estimate the total cost effectively.